 ARC Fellows Program:

-The theme for 2020 is emergency.
+For spring 2021, we will continue with our theme of emerge/ncy.
 What kinds of poetic modes of address might be recruited in times of global catastrophe?
 How does poetry help us think through and within crisis?
 “Emergency” implies urgency, sudden harm, life-threatening violence, and extreme circumstances, but embedded within it is the word “emergence;” suggesting rebirth and new beginnings.
 How can we understand moments of emergency as catalysts for renewal, as ruptures that signal massive—if painful—change?

 Application FAQs can be found here.
 Please use Google Chrome for easiest access to the form.
 If you are not able to access, please email Laurie Macfee at email@example.com and she will send you a link.